EuroAssembler Index Manual Download Source Macros

 Ad 2.: PROC ..
 ENDPROC blocks are used only sporadically as local subroutines in large procedures.
 They are called with register calling convention, using input/output registers described in their header.

 Ad 3.: €ASM extensively employs subprograms defined with macroinstructions Procedure, LocalVar, EndProcedure, Invoke.
 Those four macros encapsulate their StdCall calling convention, register preservation, local stack variables reservation, maintenance of stack frame and the final return.
-Another advantage is that they can be invoked with arbitrary number of arguments.
+Another advantage is that they can be invoked with an arbitrary number of arguments.
 Nevertheless, the number of arguments provided by Invoke must exactly match the Procedure declaration.
 Where a variable number of arguments was required, the subprogram was implemented as a macro (see Msg as an example).

 Procedures used in €ASM preserve all registers except those which return the result.
 Usually it is EAX but the result is sometimes returned in other register(s), too.
 For instance the macro BufferRetrieve returns the contents of the buffer as a string in registers ESI,ECX.